MicrosoftDocs/entra-docs/docs/id-governance/scenarios/govern-the-guest-lifecycle-new-project.md

 ### Example - Identify current lifecycle and governance processes
-You're the IT admin at a bustling tech company, Contoso, and often face the challenge of efficiently and securely onboarding business guests like consultants, vendors, and partners.
+You're the IT admin at a bustling tech company, Contoso, and often face the challenge of efficiently and securely onboarding business external users like consultants, vendors, and partners.
 The current onboarding process is fragmented and inconsistent, leading to security vulnerabilities and inefficiencies.
 To tackle this, you embark on a discovery phase to identify key requirements and understand how you could leverage Microsoft Entra.

 :::image type="content" source="media/external-guest-new/discover-1.png" alt-text="Conceputal drawing of an organization." lightbox="media/external-guest-new/discover-1.png":::